webdevhamid/bankist/README.md

 # Static Bankist Application

-A modern bankist app with great design and animation.s
+A modern bankist app with great design and animation.